 Average Cost of a Home Inspection Report

 The Department of Housing and Urban Development quotes the average cost of a home inspection cost within a wide range from $300 to $500.
-However, this average estimate does not take into consideration specific location, size, configuration, age nor competence of the inspector.
+However, this average estimate does not take into consideration the specific location, size, configuration, age, nor the competence of the inspector.
 All of these factors can affect how much a home inspection will cost.

 Home Inspectors Might Not Be Licensed

 Many people are astonished to learn, for example, that almost half of the states in the country do not require state-mandated licensing for home inspectors.
 That's right.
 Odds are about 50/50 that your state does not require that a home inspector be licensed because there are no licensing requirements.
-Some states such as California, for instance, under the California Trade Licensing Act of 1996, prevent a home inspector from repairing a home he or she has inspected within the past 12 months.
+Some states such as California, for instance, under the California Trade Licensing Act of 1996, prevent a home inspector from repairing a home they have inspected within the past 12 months.
 But that licensing law does not extend to, say, pest inspectors.

 The Cost of a Home Inspection Can Depend on Inspector Experience

 If the cost of a home inspection is more for an experienced home inspector, it might very well be worth the additional cost.
 It can mean the difference between hiring a layman who hung out a home inspector sign and a professional tradesperson.
 Many home inspectors come from a background in the construction industry, and they learn on the job.
 Imagine the level of competence from an inspector who has completed thousands of home inspections.

 Further, most professional home inspectors also belong to a trade association, which establishes qualifications for membership and minimum annual educational requirements.

 If you were to hire an expert witness inspector who handwrites their reports, the cost of that home inspection report could be $1,000 or more.